 I think I maybe mention it every time I write a review about an adjustable carrier and want to compare – Zumbuccas are great and we happily recommend it to beginner babywearers.
 Actually, there is even some kind of “Zumbucca fever” in our local babywearing group and this brand is becoming more and more common in Ostrava during the recent months.

-The tester box we received consisted of the classical, basic size Zumbucca carrier (sometimes also called “Standard”) with the soft waist belt, Zumbucca XXL carrier with the hard waist belt, an onbuhimo and a doll carrier called Zumbuccka (however, I did not convince the little model to try it even once so I could not write a review of it this time).
+The tester box we received consisted of the classical, basic size Zumbucca carrier (sometimes also called “Standard”) with the soft waist belt, Zumbucca XXL carrier with the hard waist belt, an onbuhimo and a doll carrier called Zumbuccka (however, I did not convince the little model to try it even once so I could not write a review about it this time).

-Maybe I will be brutally honest to say right in the beginning – the most interesting thing about Zumbucca (and also a great marketing strategy in my opinion) is that every carrier is original and you will never see the same one anywhere.
-BUT – there are many more reasons to buy it than just this – from the high quality of buckles and straps that match the colour of the carrier and precise sewing to an original bag made out of the same wrap as the carrier.
+Maybe, I will be brutally honest to say right in the beginning – the most interesting thing about Zumbucca (and also a great marketing strategy in my opinion) is that every carrier is original and you will never see the same one anywhere.
+BUT – there are many more reasons to buy it than just this – from the high quality of buckles and straps that match the colour of the carrier and precise sewing to an original bag made of the same wrap as the carrier.

 It is interesting (and honestly a bit strange) that many wearers from our local group thought that the adjusting of the Zumbucca carriers was too complicated while I personally do not find anything non-standard or complicated about it.
 The back panel is adjusted by straps vertically (straps with my favourite plastic loops, yay!) and by cords horizontally (not my favourite, but whatever), the front buckle of the shoulder straps is tightened backwards (a wonderful little detail one appreciates mainly when wearing on the back), it is possible to wear the shoulder straps crossed (and there are bidirectional buckles on them! hallelujah!), the chest buckle is not detachable (not excited about it, but not surprised).
-Probably the reason why someone would say that the adjusting is complicated is that because the straps did not slide easily in the buckles but in my point of view this is more of an advantage in your own carrier – the straps just hold where they should and do not tend to slide through the buckles unintentionally.
-The only thing I kind of lacked on the smaller version of the carrier was some kind of adjusting of the back panel behind the wearie’s neck for the purpose of wearing of very small babies.
+Probably the reason why someone would say that the adjusting is complicated is that because the straps did not slide easily in the buckles but, in my point of view, this is more of an advantage in your own carrier – the straps just hold where they should and do not tend to slide through the buckles unintentionally.
+The only thing I kind of lacked on the smaller version of the carrier was some kind of adjusting of the back panel behind the wearie’s neck for the purpose of wearing very small babies.
 On the other hand, one of the details I really appreciated is that the hood is detachable while it is possible to hide it in a pocket behind the wearie’s neck.

-The position of the wearie (at least my own wearie) in Zumbucca is close to perfection – as you can see also in our pictures, the back panel embraces Emilka perfectly, both in case of the smaller and bigger carrier.
+The position of the wearie (at least my own wearie) in Zumbucca is close to perfection – as you can see also in our pictures, the back panel embraces Emilka perfectly, both in case of the smaller and the bigger carrier.
 One of the factors why Zumbucca is so great in this aspect is, in my opinion, the correctly chosen place where the shoulder straps are attached to the back panel.
-Again, have a look at our photos – this place is just above Emilka’s knees so the main tension of the shoulder straps goes around the wearie’s bottom and her back can easily bend into the desirable “C” shape (if this place is higher then the tension pulls the middle of the wearie’s back and s/he sits in the carrier with her/his back almost straight – which is something I must reproach when talking about many otherwise great carriers).
+Again, have a look at our photos – this place is just above Emilka’s knees so the main tension of the shoulder straps goes around the wearie’s bottom and her back can easily bend into the desirable “C” shape (if this place is higher, then the tension pulls the middle of the wearie’s back and s/he sits in the carrier with her/his back almost straight – which is something I must reproach when talking about many otherwise great carriers).

 The shoulder straps are padded just enough for my taste – not too little, not too much.
 It is possible to pull the chest buckle low enough so that wearing with the shoulder straps straight was comfortable even for me who otherwise crosses them at any occasion (eleven thumbs up out of ten for the bidirectional buckles!), although, as I already mentioned, I would be a tiny bit happier if the chest buckle was detachable and did not hinder while wearing the shoulder straps crossed.